 The statement of functional expenses reports certain categories of expenses that are attributed to both program and support functions.
 Therefore, expenses require allocation on a reasonable basis that is consistently applied.
 The Foundation allocates employee compensation and benefits and payroll taxes on the basis of estimates of employee time and effort.
-Professional services related to the Dual Sympathetic Reset treatment program are allocated to program services.
 Credit card merchant fees related to specific concerts and special events are allocated to those specific concerts and special events.